0xchange/0xchange-server/README.md

   - body: `ZeroEx.SignedOrder`

-`GET: /token` - gets all orders in the DB
+`GET: /token` - gets all tokens in the DB

-`POST: /token/new` - adds new order to DB if valid
+`POST: /token/new` - adds new token to DB
   - body: `address`, `symbol`, `name`, & `decimals`